-Every temptation is attended with some kind of despair, and consolation follows.
+Every temptation is attended with some kind of despair (otherwise it is not a temptation), and consolation follows.
 He who is tempted is brought into anxieties, which induce a state of despair as to what the end is to be.
-The very combat of temptation is nothing else.
-He who is sure of victory is not in anxiety, and therefore is not in temptation.